gracekim57/gracekim57/README.md

-Hi, I'm Grace!
+**Hi, I'm Grace!**

-I'm a current junior at Cornell University studying Computer Science and Operations Research Engineering with a passion for data engineering, fullstack development, and learning cool algorithms!
+**I'm a current junior at Cornell University studying Computer Science and Operations Research Engineering** with a passion for data engineering, fullstack development, and learning cool algorithms!
 I enjoy plant care 🌱, running 🏃🏻‍♀️, and baking 🍮 in my free time.

-Currently...
+**Currently...**

 I'm an incoming software development intern @ Audible, an Amazon company for the summer of 2025!

-Previously...
+**Previously...**

 I was a data engineering intern @ Fidelity Investments from June 2024 - August 2024 in Smithfield, Rhode Island.

-Actively..
+**Actively..**
-I am actively involved in teaching at Brown University:
+I am actively involved in teaching at Cornell University:
 Engineering Applications of Operations Research – Fall 2024 Calculus I – Spring 2024, Fall 2024
 Calculus II – Fall 2023